connectedbydata/connectedbydata.org/_jobs/policy-campaigns-associate.md

 ---
 layout: job
 title: "Policy and Campaigns Associate"
-subtitle: "Shape the future of collective and participatory data governance"
+subtitle: "Help give communities a powerful say in the data that affects their lives"
 salary: £200 - £300/day depending on location and experience
 terms: Employed/freelance contract until end of February 2023<br/>(with possibility of renewal)
 working-hours: 7.5 hour days<br>8 - 10 days a month